CONSTITUTION OF THE MAITRIYANA BUDDHIST COMMUNITY

 Article VIII.
 Judicial Power

 The judicial power of the Buddhist Nation is in charge of the International Buddhist Ethics Committee & Buddhist Tribunal on Human Rights, whose Jury members are all Buddhist citizens acting on behalf of Buddhist institutions.
-The Presidency of the Committee and Tribunal shall be in charge of a Buddhist master, whose function shall be submitted to elections every ten years.
-In addition to the position of Buddhist Judge (Vinayadhara), there shall also be the functions of Prosecutor and Public Defender, who shall be Buddhist citizens with legal experience in Buddhist Law and Human Rights.
+The Presidency of the Committee and Tribunal shall be in charge of a Buddhist Master, whose function shall be submitted to elections every ten years.
+In addition to the position of Buddhist Judge (Vinayadhara), there shall also be the functions of Prosecutor, who shall be Buddhist citizen with legal experience in Buddhist Law and Human Rights.
 The Presidency of the Committee and Tribunal shall have the ability to designate or create secretariats.
 As for jurisdiction, originally the Judicial Power of the Maitriyana Buddhist Community has special tribal jurisdiction over violations of Ethics, although there is also universal jurisdiction over violations of Human Rights committed in other countries.
-This ethical supervision includes the expulsion and removal of members from the executive and legislative powers of the Buddhist Nation, exercising control over the functioning and purity of the Temple and Confederation.
+This ethical supervision includes the expulsion and removal of members from the executive and legislative powers of the Buddhist Nation, exercising control over the functioning and purity of the School and Confederation.
 At the same time, the legal procedures of the Committee and Tribunal shall be continuously improved on the basis of the spiritual teachings and ethical rules of the Maitriyana Buddhist Community in order to ensure a due process of justice, by providing a quick and efficient ethical solution to the problems.
 These decisions, judgments and resolutions shall be published and disseminated throughout the world, especially when dealing with matters concerning the international community.
 The authority of the Committee and Tribunal includes the recommendation of suspension and expulsion of the accused ones, using the ethical justice system instead of criminal or civil justice.
 The members of the Committee and Tribunal will be sanctioned with expulsion in cases of violence, defamation, corruption, sexual abuse and drug addiction, because every individual in charge of a function in the Buddhist Nation shall do so with honor and commitment.
 On the other hand, the Committee and Tribunal may issue an opinion about spiritual awards as matters concerning the Buddhist Ethics.
 All members of the Judicial Power shall never be considered as employees, reason by which they shall not be monetarily remunerated for the exercise of their governmental functions.

 Article IX.
 Civil Rights